Counting atypical black hole microstates from entanglement wedges: Preliminaries

 If we divide $A$ into $A = A_1 \cup A_2$, we can consider a quantity called the entanglement wedge cross section\footnote{In the following, we will sometimes explicitly show the bipartition if there might be confusion.}

 where $\Sigma_{A_1 A_2}$ is a $d$-dimensional surface which divide the entanglement wedge into two parts with $A_1$ and $A_2$ living in each part.

-It is conjectured in \cite{UT17,NDHZS17} that the entanglement purification between $A_1$ and $A_2$ of state $\rho_A$ equals the entanglement wedge cross section $E_W(\rho_A, A_1 : A_2)$:
+It is conjectured in \cite{UT17,NDHZS17} that the entanglement of purification between $A_1$ and $A_2$ of state $\rho_A$ equals the entanglement wedge cross section $E_W(\rho_A, A_1 : A_2)$:

-This conjecture can be justified by a two-step argument.
+This conjecture is justified in \cite{UT17,NDHZS17} by a two-step argument.
 According to the surface/state correspondence \cite{MT15} or the tensor network description of holography \cite{Swingle09,PYHP15,HNQTY16}, the entanglement wedge with some ancilla degrees of freedom put on the RT surface can be regarded as an ``optimal geometric purification", and hence finding the minimal $\Gamma_{A_1A_2}$ dividing the RT surface $\Gamma_{A}$ into two parts corresponds to finding the optimal way to divide the ancilla in this purification.
 This first step suggests that $E_W$ at least gives an upper bound of $E_P$, i.e. $E_P \leq E_W$.
 As the second step, one can geometrically prove $E_W$ satisfy all the known inequalities satisfied by $E_P$ \cite{UT17,NDHZS17}.

-Therefore, it is plausible to believe that $E_P = E_W$.
-However, in fact, only the first step $E_P \leq E_W$ is sufficient for the arguments in this paper.
+This conjecture between the entanglement of purification and the entanglement wedge cross section plays a central role in our discussion about black hole microstates.
+In fact, we only need a weaker assumption $E_P \leq E_W$.
+For later reference, let us summarize this as the following statement.

+\begin{customconj}{0} Consider a holographic CFT, and divide the spatial region into $A = A_1 \cup A_2$ and its complement.
+For a geometric state which admits a semiclassical gravity dual, the entanglement of purification $E_P(\rho_A,A_1:A_2)$ is upperbounded by the entanglement wedge cross section $E_W(\rho_A, A_1:A_2)$, i.e.